-Berlin in One Day – Itinerary, Map, Tips & Guide
+Berlin in One Day: Best Itinerary, Map, Tips & Guide

 This post may contain affiliate links, from which we earn an income.
+Click here to read our affiliate policy.

-How to Spend One Day in Berlin
+How to spend one perfect day in Berlin

 Berlin, the capital of Germany, is a multi-cultural hub for travelers.
-A fascinating and dark recent history, a legendary nightlife scene and an eclectic vibe means there are plenty of options for foodies, hipsters and historians alike.
-In short, no matter what you’re into, you’ll find something worth exploring with our one day Berlin itinerary and city guide.
+A fascinating and dark recent history, a legendary nightlife scene, and an eclectic vibe mean there are plenty of options for foodies, hipsters, and historians alike.

-In this Berlin travel guide, you’ll find a complete one day itinerary of all the most important must see Berlin attractions, with an interactive map, organised to make the best use of your time.
+In this Berlin travel guide, you’ll find a complete one day itinerary of all the most important must-see Berlin attractions, with an interactive map organized to make the best use of your time.
+We also share recommendations for central places to stay, ideas about where to eat local food, and tips about how to make the most of your day in Berlin.

 Berlin in one day

-Mid-Range: 25hours Hotel Bikini Berlin – Booking.com | Agoda
+2. Mid-Range: 25hours Hotel Bikini Berlin (perfectly located & our fave)

 What to See & Do in Berlin

-Berlin One Day Itinerary Interactive Map
+Interactive Map

 How to use this map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.